 This means they will use the same chord shapes, but the chord shapes will produce a chord of a different name, similar to moving chord shapes up and down the fret board.

-For example: a C-major chord on a tenor Ukulele will be played identically to a G-major chord on a Baritone Ukulele (or the bottom 4 strings on a guitar).
+For example a C-major chord on a tenor Ukulele will be played identically to a G-major chord on a Baritone Ukulele (or the bottom 4 strings on a guitar).

-This means that really any ukulele can be more easily learned from guitar (and vice versa), and the advantage of the Baritone tuning similarity is minimal.
+This means that really any ukulele can be more easily learned from the guitar (and vice versa), and the advantage of the Baritone tuning similarity is minimal.

 The re-entrant (high top string) tuning of the tenor is also the standard tuning of most other ukuleles sizes.